912828qj2/912828qj2.github.io/README.md

 1. Sometimes you find it really hard to trust.
 2. I changed the pw of the cloudss and removed the data of the oppo mobile.
 Not sure if I am doing the right thing.
 But hard to trust now.
+3. What happened to github?
+Why no change at all.

 ### 04th Nov 2019